codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a female snake. misssssssss
+They laughed when I said I wanted to be a comedian – they’re not laughing now.

 ## Daily Trivia

-What does the &#039;S&#039; in the RSA encryption algorithm stand for?
+What is the code name for the mobile operating system Android 7.0?
- 1. Shamir
+ 1. Marshmallow
- 2. Stable
+ 2. Nougat
- 3. Schottky
+ 3. Jelly Bean
- 4. Secure
+ 4. Ice Cream Sandwich

 <details>
   <summary>Answer</summary>
-  Shamir
+  Nougat
 </details>